uj-ydv/personalBlog/content/blog/SelfHosted-Design/index.md

 A Network Attached Storage (NAS) device is integrated to provide centralized storage for all files.
 This ensures easy access and management of data across various devices and applications.

-### Database
+### Database and Data Files

-A reliable database system is used to handle structured data needs of various applications, ensuring data integrity and accessibility.
+Database system is used to handle structured data needs of various applications, ensuring data integrity and accessibility.

-### Data Files

 In addition to structured data, a separate storage solution for unstructured data like media files and documents is implemented.
 This storage is accessed and managed by the applications as needed.
+For eg: Data files